matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 ### Exercism

 The learning modules that we have set up will use Exercism, it is recommended for the Level zero and Level 100 teams to complete these (not compulsory, but highly recommended).
-You can sign up for an Exercism account before the hack starts: https://exercism.io/
+You can sign up for an Exercism account before the hack starts:[Exercism](https://exercism.io/)

 ## Setting up your machine